Request Request an Appointment Call Call Our Office Map Map Us

 How Dental Implant Salvage Works

-If Dr. Dunson can catch the issue early enough, he may be able to treat it without needing to remove the implant.
-For example, if your implant feels “loose,” it might be a problem with the restoration on top of it rather than the implant itself.
+If Dr. Dunson can catch the issue early enough, he may be able to treat it without needing to remove the dental implant.
+For example, if your dental implant feels “loose,” it might be a problem with the restoration on top of it rather than the dental implant itself.
 If you’re dealing with a gum infection, we might be able to address it with a deep cleaning.
-In some situations, though, the only solution is to remove the implant and give you time to heal before starting the process over again.
+In some situations, the only solution is to remove the dental implant and give you time to heal before starting the tooth replacement process over again.